-Among the modern hot sauces that have won the hearts of chefs and gourmets around the world, Sriracha holds a special place.
-It is often referred to as sriracha, siracha, and Americans frequently call it “rooster sauce,” but more on that later.
+Among the modern hot sauces that have won the hearts of chefs and gourmets around the world, a special place is occupied by Sriracha.
+It is often referred to as Sriracha, Siracha, and Americans also frequently call it “rooster sauce,” but more on that later.

-True sriracha is a spicy-sweet sauce of a rich red-burgundy color with a quite pronounced flavor.
-It balances the heat of chili peppers, a barely noticeable tang from vinegar, and a gentle sweetness.
+Actual Sriracha is a spicy-sweet sauce of a rich red-burgundy color with a quite pronounced flavor.
+It balances the heat of chili peppers, a barely noticeable acidity from vinegar, and gentle sweetness.
 It perfectly complements Asian soups, noodles, seafood, meat dishes, as well as burgers, hot dogs, and even pizza.

 Origin

-The homeland of sriracha is Thailand.
+The homeland of Sriracha is Thailand.
 However, there are several versions of its origin.
-According to one of them, in the 1930s, a cook (AI confidently states that her name was Tan Si Khum, but this is not certain) in the coastal town of Si Racha (hence the name) mixed chili powder, garlic, vinegar, sugar, and salt.
-Initially, it was a homemade dipping sauce for serving with seafood.
-But due to the successful combination of flavors, the new sauce gained popularity among the locals.
-It was only a matter of time before commercial production began.
-One local businessman started buying up all the sauce's ingredients and began producing his own under the name “Si Racha Phanich.”
+According to one of them, in the 1930s, it was invented by a cook (AI confidently states her name was Than Si Khum, but this is not certain) in the coastal town of Si Racha (hence the name), by mixing chili pepper powder, garlic, vinegar, sugar, and salt.
+Initially, it was a homemade dip sauce for serving with seafood.
+But due to the successful combination of flavors, the new sauce gained popularity among locals.
+And it was only a matter of time before commercial production began.
+One local businessman started buying up all the sauce ingredients and began producing his own under the name “Si Racha Phanich.”

-The migration of people also made its adjustments to the sauce's global expansion.
-We already mentioned that in the USA, sriracha is known by the slang name “rooster sauce.”
-This is all due to the image of a rooster on the bottle's label.
+Population migration also made its adjustments to the sauce's expansion across the globe.
+We have already mentioned that in the USA, Sriracha is known by the slang name “rooster sauce.”
+This is all due to the image of a rooster on the bottle label.
 Why is that?
-Because the sauce's production in the USA was started by an immigrant from Vietnam, who produced it under the Huy Fong Foods brand.
-And on the brand's logo is none other than a rooster.
+Because the sauce production in the USA was started by an immigrant from Vietnam, who produced it under the brand Huy Fong Foods.
+And on the brand's logo is depicted none other than a rooster.

 Ingredients, Flavor Profile